William Strang: Early life

 Strang was born at Dumbarton, the son of Peter Strang, a builder, and was educated at the Dumbarton Academy.
 For fifteen months after leaving school he worked in the counting-house of a firm of shipbuilders, then in 1875, when he was sixteen, went to London.
-There he studied art under Alphonse Legros at the Slade School for six years.
+There, he was a pupil of Edward Poynter for three months, before studying drawing and etching under Alphonse Legros at the Slade School of Fine Art for six years.
 Strang had great success as an etcher and became assistant master in the etching class.
 He was one of the founding members of the Royal Society of Painter-Etchers, and his work was part of its first exhibition in 1881.
 Some of his early plates were published in The Portfolio and other art magazines.

 Work

 He worked in many techniques: etching, drypoint, mezzotint, sand-ground mezzotint, burin engraving, lithography and woodcut.
 He cut a large wood engraving of a man ploughing, later published by the Art for Schools Association.
 A privately produced catalogue of his engraved work contained more than three hundred items.
 Amongst his earlier works were Tinkers, St. Jerome, A Woman Washing Her Feet, An Old Book-stall with a Man Lighting His Pipe from a Flare, and The Head of a Peasant Woman on sand-ground mezzotint.
 Later plates such as Hunger, The Bachelor's End and The Salvation Army were also important.

 Some of his best etchings were done as series—one of the earliest, illustrating poet William Nicholson's Ballad of Aken Drum, is remarkable for clear, delicate workmanship in the shadow tones, showing great skill and power over his materials, and for strong drawing.
 Another praised series was The Pilgrim's Progress, revealing austere sympathy with John Bunyan's teaching.
 Samuel Taylor Coleridge's Ancient Mariner and Strang's own Allegory of Death and The Plowman's Wife, have served him with suitable imaginative subjects.
 Some of Rudyard Kipling's stories were also illustrated by him, and his likeness of Kipling was one of his most successful portrait plates.
 Other etched portraits included those of Ernest Sichel and of his friend Joseph Benwell Clark, with whom Strang collaborated in illustrating Lucian's True History (1894) Baron Munchausen (1895) and Sinbad the Sailor and Ali Baba (1896).

 Thomas Hardy, Sir Henry Newbolt, and other distinguished men also sat for Strang.
 Proofs from these plates have been much valued.